handlebars-lang/docs/src/guide/hooks.md

 ### Default behavior

-If no parameters are passed to the mustache, the default behaviour is to do nothing and ignore the whole mustache expression or the whole block:
+If no parameters are passed to the mustache, the default behavior is to do nothing and ignore the whole mustache expression or the whole block:

 <Flex>